EDUCBA Logo

 This is the strategy that really works well in a bear market.

-2 choices can be made depending upon your confidence that the markets will slide.
+2 choices can be made depending on your confidence that the markets will slide.
 Selling out of the money or higher strike puts is the way to go if you have 100% (or great) confidence that markets will fall.
-However, if you are not sure about whether the market will really fall or just stagnate, choose the sell at the money puts strategy.
+However, if you are unsure whether the market will fall or stagnate, choose the sell-at-the-money puts strategy.

 Strategy #8: Long Put